Western Side of Riverton:

 - Turning right into Hannaford Terrace passing the new Doctor’s residence on the left you will see the current PRIVATELY OWNED former RAILWAY STATION COMPLEX which opened in 1869 for rail traffic.
 The first Station was a wooden structure, burnt down in the 1870’s after which the current building was erected and added to from 1875 to 1905.
 The platform was the scene of the first ‘political assassination’ (as reported by the media in Australia), on March 22nd 1921.
 The bullet holes are still visible in the wall.
 The last scheduled passenger train passed through in 1988.
 Following the sale and upgrade of the complex in 1990 it was opened as a Gallery and Tea Rooms.
 In 1996 the complex was refurbished with bed and breakfast accommodation in the ‘Red Hen’ carriages.
 The occasional train bringing tourists to the area remains a highlight on our calendar.

-- Retracing your steps turn right into Frederick Place and on the right you will see the FREEMASON’S TEMPLE which opened in 1928.
+- PRIVATE RESIDENCE.
+Retracing your steps turn right into Frederick Place and on the right you will see the FREEMASON’S TEMPLE which opened in 1928.
 However, the Wooroora Lodge was established in Riverton in 1878 with meetings held at various other venues.
+The Temple closed in 2016 due to declining member numbers and is now a privately owned residence

 - Continuing along Frederick Place the BOWLING GREEN, opened in October 1930.
 The original club house was opened in January 1936 by H.A.
 Davis Esq.
 In 2000 Mr. Clyde Atkins, a retired farmer, etched past and present members’ names in the pavers which now surround the greens.
 The greens on the western side were planted in 2006.